Yandex Cloud

 • Backups are stored in Yandex internal storage as logical dumps and are encrypted using GPG.
 Each cluster has its own encryption keys.

-• The retention time for backups of an existing cluster depends on the method used to create such backups:
+• The retention time for backups of an existing cluster depends on the way they were created:

 • Automatic backups are stored for 7 days by default.
 When creating a cluster or editing its settings, you can specify a different retention period of between 7 and 35 days.

-• Manually created backups are stored with no time limit.
+• Manual backups are stored with no time limit.

 • After you delete a cluster, all its backups are kept for seven days.

-• Backups are stored in object storage and do not take up space in cluster storage.
-If there are N free GB of space in the cluster, the storage of the first N GB of backups is free of charge.
+• Backups are stored in an object storage and do not take up space in the cluster storage.
+If there are N GB of free space in the cluster, the first N GB of backups are stored free of charge.

 For more information, see Pricing policy.